shadow9owo/YanSimSaveFilemngr/README.md

 # YanSimSaveFilemngr
 A basic Yandere Simulator Save File manager / external cheat.

+use with caution as you may corrupt your save file

 Requirements : .net 4.0

-# warning

-* use with caution as you may corrupt your save file

 # Features